raddaoui/spinnaker_gke_setup/docs/spinnaker_cd_steps.md

 ## Step2: add artifact account for github and set github webhook

 in order for spinnaker to download files from GitHub. we need to generate an access token from a Github account that is able to access the code.
 It's advised to create the token from a cicd Github bot account rather than your persnal account.
 To create the token, login to the bot github account and go to settings.
 Then press on Developper settings.
-Clicl on Personal access tokens and then press on Generate new token:
+Click on Personal access tokens and then press on Generate new token:

 For description, put spinnaker-gke-access, select the repo scope and press Generate token. make note of the token, we will be using it next.

 from the halyard container:

     TOKEN_FILE=/tmp/spinnaker-github-token
     echo "[PUT TOKEN HERE]" > $TOKEN_FILE

     ARTIFACT_ACCOUNT_NAME=my-github-artifact-account
-hal config features edit --artifacts true hal config artifact github enable hal config artifact github account add $ARTIFACT_ACCOUNT_NAME \
+    hal config features edit --artifacts true
+    hal config artifact github enable
+    hal config artifact github account add $ARTIFACT_ACCOUNT_NAME \
       --token-file $TOKEN_FILE

 ## Step3: add a kubernetes account for the staging cluster